CMI Investors Have Opportunity to Lead Cummins Inc. Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-9, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cummins Inc. ("Cummins" or the "Company") (NYSE: CMI).
+15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cummins Inc. ("Cummins" or the "Company") (NYSE: CMI).

 Class Period: April 30, 2019 – December 21, 2023